SerenityIK/phoenix_cms/README.md

 Blog CMS

-**Features:**
+## Features

   *   Theme created with materialaze framework
   *   Ultra fast
   *   User rights restriction system: average users can add comments, authors can publish posts, moderators and admins has rights to  change and delete comments and posts
   *   Markdown editor
   *   View counter

-**To start your Phoenix server:**
+## To start your Phoenix server

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`